xekoukou/agda-ocaml/README.md

 ## Limitations

   Currently , there is no support for float types or the reflection primitives.
   For float types, this is intentional, since anyone could use the FFI to perform computations on float types.

+  The ```PSeq``` primitive is not respected.
+The evaluation order could be different.

 ## Important Notice